 In May 1766, George Gilmer supplied Thomas Jefferson with a letter of introduction to Dr. John Morgan of Philadelphia, where Jefferson went for smallpox inoculation.
 The following December, Gilmer announced that he planned to pursue "the practice of medicine and the art of midwifery" in Williamsburg.
-He married his first cousin Lucy Walker and moved to Charlottesville before the American Revolution.
-By 1782, they were established at Pen Park, a few miles north of town.
+He married his first cousin, Lucy Walker, and moved to Charlottesville before the American Revolution.
+By 1782, the Gimers were established at Pen Park, a few miles north of town.

 From his arrival in Albemarle County, Dr. Gilmer was attending physician to Jefferson and his family.
 Gilmer's services to the Jeffersons, from 1771-1775, are itemized in his personal "day book."
 He also attended Dabney Carr in his final illness in May 1773.

 In the summer of 1776, George Gilmer attended the Fifth Virginia Convention in Williamsburg, acting in Jefferson's stead.
-During the Revolution, Gilmer became a Lieutenant in the Albemarle County First Independent Company of Gentleman Volunteers and a military surgeon.
+During the Revolution, Gilmer served as a Lieutenant in the Albemarle County First Independent Company of Gentleman Volunteers and as a military surgeon.
 On August 9, 1780, Jefferson wrote to his friend of his intention, as Governor, to contribute rice and money to his hospital.

-The Gilmers of Pen Park and the family at Monticello maintained warm relations for many years.
+The Gilmers of Pen Park and Jefferson's extended family at Monticello maintained warm relations for many years.
 George Gilmer's youngest son, Francis Walker Gilmer, was a particular favorite of Jefferson's and served as his commissioner in England for securing professors for the University of Virginia.

 Many letters illustrate the friendship between the statesman and the physician.
 It was to Dr. George Gilmer that Jefferson wrote from Paris on August 12, 1787, "I shall be very happy to eat at Pen-park some of the good mutton and beef of Marrowbone, Horsepasture and Poisoned feild, with yourself and Mrs. Gilmer and my good old neighbors.
 I am as happy no where else and in no other society, and all my wishes end, where I hope my days will end, at Monticello."
 Writing to reassure his friend after a serious illness, on May 11, 1792, Jefferson planned, "the next spring we will sow our cabbages together."